Analyzing Mitsubishi Estate (MITEY) and The Competition

-Mitsubishi Estate (OTCMKTS: MITEY) is one of 19 publicly-traded companies in the “Real estate agents & managers” industry, but how does it contrast to its rivals?
-We will compare Mitsubishi Estate to similar businesses based on the strength of its analyst recommendations, risk, earnings, institutional ownership, dividends, valuation and profitability.
+Mitsubishi Estate (OTCMKTS: MITEY) is one of 19 publicly-traded companies in the “Real estate agents & managers” industry, but how does it weigh in compared to its competitors?
+We will compare Mitsubishi Estate to similar businesses based on the strength of its dividends, institutional ownership, earnings, risk, analyst recommendations, profitability and valuation.

-0.2% of Mitsubishi Estate shares are owned by institutional investors.
-Comparatively, 62.5% of shares of all “Real estate agents & managers” companies are owned by institutional investors.
-22.4% of shares of all “Real estate agents & managers” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This is a breakdown of current recommendations and price targets for Mitsubishi Estate and its rivals, as reported by MarketBeat.
+This is a breakdown of current recommendations and price targets for Mitsubishi Estate and its competitors, as provided by MarketBeat.com.

 |Sell Ratings